 What Is Periodontal Disease?

-Periodontal disease is disease of the gums.
+Periodontal disease is a disease of the gums.
 Although it can occur in several different ways, gingivitis is the term that is most often used for the beginning stages of this disease.
 With gingivitis, your gums appear inflamed around the area where they touch your teeth.
-They may look more red than normal or bleed when you brush or floss them.
+They may look more red than normal or bleed when you brush or floss them, and pain commonly occurs.

 If gingivitis is allowed to progress, it can move into periodontitis, which extends deeper into the gums and may even lead to a breakdown in the bones that support the teeth.
 Eventually, your teeth can loosen and you may even lose some or all of your teeth.
 However, gingivitis does not have to progress to this stage.